FreckleIOT/ecs-airflow/README.md

 docker image.
 If there is a mismatch between OpenSSL versions the containers will not be able to decrypt passwords and keys.

+### S3 Bucket for Airflow DAGs and Plugins

+You will need to create an S3 bucket to store the DAGs and plugins.
+You can have separate buckets based on environment or organize dags within the same bucket under different key prefixes.

 ## Deploying Cloudformation Stack

 ### Build the docker image